 Today is the 4th of February, 2015.
 Sri Lanka was granted political independence from British Colonial rule, sixty seven years ago on a day such as this.
 As we celebrate our independence with much pomp and pride, I felt that it is a good time to look back on the years, and analyze what we have achieved and the opportunities that we missed.
 Also, I would like to lay down my expectations for the future.

-As we all know, for almost three-decades, the country was caught in a vicious civil war which ultimately ended on May 19, 2009 with victory for the Sri Lankan security forces and thereby allowing the Sri Lankan government to usurp official control of the North and East provinces, previously dominated by the terrorist power of the Liberation Tigers of Tamil Eelam (LTTE).
+three-decades, the country was caught in a vicious civil war which ultimately ended on May 19, 2009 with victory for the Sri Lankan security forces and thereby allowing the Sri Lankan government to usurp official control of the North and East provinces, previously dominated by the terrorist power of the Liberation Tigers of Tamil Eelam (LTTE).
 Since there have been enough analysis on the root causes of the war, I do not intend to go into too much details on that topic.
 However, I wish to make a number of observations on the impact of war and the series of post-War events that connect back to the origins of the conflict.
 Although a segment of our population wilfully attempts to forget this fact, Sri Lanka is by all definitions a multi-ethnic and multi-religious nation-state that strongly urges for reconciliation.
 Almost all post-independent politicians of both Sinhala and Tamil communities who were at the helm of power were engaged in deliberate divide-and-rule projects that sought to expand their power base but undermine national unity.
 The escalation of the war was a good cultivating ground for further divisions not only along the lines of language and ethnicity but also religion.
 During the last few years of war from 2006 onward, we saw waves of nationalism roaring high not only among politicians but also among the general public.
 At the same time, the war was also successful in hiding our true emotions and sensitivity and made us act like heartless souls at times, forgetting our values of humanism.
 Blood shed and death became a common sight on the media, so much so that it was not powerful enough to bring down a tear to our eyes.

 When our former President, Mahinda Rajapaksa declared victory in May 2009, we were jubilant that we celebrated it with milkrice and fireworks.
 However, we had forgotten that although the land was won, the hearts that suffered all these years were yet to be repaired.
 The Rajapaksa family were shrewd politicians and were quick to manipulate the war victory to stabilize their power.
 Praise for the President and his family, especially his brother, the then Secretary of Defence, Gotabhaya were in full swing.
 Songs were sung elevating Mahinda to the status of the "King", historic movies were created to keep people interested in the Rule of the King and pictures of him worshipping Mother Lanka when stepping out of an air plane were published and re-published to instill into the public minds of his incomparable patriotism.
 The 2010 Presidential Election was all about giving credit for the war victory and as expected he won in grand fashion.
 The Parliamentary Election that followed was a mirror image of the Rajapaksa victory though he was a few seats short of the two-thirds majority he had campaigned for.
 However, as expected a number of MP cross-overs ensured that the required majority was achieved and the road was paved for rewriting Sri Lanka's constitution as well as political environment.
 While the cost of living soared and media freedom suffered, the former President was embarking on a journey to give himself the opportunity to be the country's leader for an unlimited number of terms.
 The people were not consulted, the opposition parties' dissent was ignored, journalists and media personalities were silenced and protests by civic organizations were labelled as being 'unpatriotic.'
 However, the undemocratic 18th amendment which removed the legal obstruction for a President to contest a Presidential Election more than two terms, made its way into the constitution by way of the parliamentary majority held by the ruling coalition at that time.
 What followed thereafter was a sad and unfortunate turn of events that made Sri Lanka a humiliation on the international stage.